dnh-ee/api-cheat-sheet/README.md

    * Prefix identifiers by type [^how-to-design-rest-apis]

 1. Use structured error format[^rcf9457]
-   * Support RCF9457
+   * Support RCF9457, particularly the `type` field with should link to unique identifier for that error
    * For all `Logical Errors` (business errors) define error definition for each, either as unique description pages, or as tag URIs
    * For `Unexpected Errors` define small number of catch-all definitions (resource unavailable, unexpected data, panic, etc)
-   * To disambiguate certail Status Code responses, e.g.:
+   * To disambiguate certain Status Code responses, e.g.:
       * 404 Valid endpoint but Not Found vs Invalid endpoint

 1. Support filtering, sorting, and pagination on collections.